aligolestaneh/RBE500-FinalProject/README.md

     5. `home_joint_pos`:
         * Type: List of Doubles
         * Description: The home position for the joints of the manipulator, specified in radians.
 This is the position to which the manipulator will return when homing.
+* `manipulator_pd.yaml`: It contains the parameters for the PD controller and setpoint:
+    1. `current_limits`:
+        * Type: List of Integers
+        * Description: The limits for the current in degrees, specifying the minimum and maximum allowable values for the joint's current.

+    2. `joint_id`:
+        * Type: Integer
+        * Description: The identifier for the joint being controlled.
+This is used to specify which joint the parameters apply to.

+    3. `target_joint_angle`:
+        * Type: Integer
+        * Description: The desired target angle for the joint in tenths of degrees.
+This is the angle the PD controller aims to achieve.

+    4. `kp`:
+        * Type: Double
+        * Description: The proportional gain for the PD controller.
+This value influences how aggressively the controller responds to the error between the current and target joint angles.

+    5. `kd`:
+        * Type: Double
+        * Description: The derivative gain for the PD controller.
+This value affects the damping of the controller response, helping to reduce overshoot and oscillations.

 # Running Nodes